Facilitating Communication for Medical Histories

 *Sign language interpreters requiring RID credit, must CLICK HERE to complete PINRA form BEFORE taking this activity.

 Description: Interpreters can improve facilitation of communication for medical histories by understanding providers’ goals, communication styles, and different types of histories.
-Concepts presented include the S.O.A.P. process, pain assessment, the 5 components of a medical history, communication techniques and styles, and patient reactions.
+Concepts presented by Michelle Scott, a Registered Nurse and former Spanish medical interpreter, include the S.O.A.P. process, pain assessment, the 5 components of a medical history, communication techniques and styles, and patient reactions.

 1. To understand health providers' goals in taking a medical history.